Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 Podiatry

-• partial coverage for some podiatry services, to a maximum of $250 per benefit year
+• Partial coverage for some podiatry services, to a maximum of $250 per benefit year

 Optometrist, dentist and podiatrist coverage under AHCIP

 When the charge for a dental, optometry, or dentistry service exceeds the benefit limit, you must pay the difference in cost.
 These services can be expensive which can lead to unforeseen financial stress.
-We strongly recommended that you obtain private health care in Alberta to avoid unexpected out-of-pocket costs.
+We strongly recommend that you obtain private health care in Alberta to avoid unexpected out-of-pocket costs.

 While looking for a good health insurance plan might be time-consuming, we've made it simple for you.
 You could use our comparator tool to get prices, coverage info, and even get free quotes based on your unique needs from the best health insurances in Canada, and in no time.